 Do you love going to museums, or are interested in a museum career, but are unsure where to begin?
 The Museum offers a variety of volunteer opportunities for adults as well as students who are at least 15 years old.
 Opportunities range from serving as Art After Dark volunteers to docents.
 Museum staff members provide orientation and guidance for volunteers, as well as festive social occasions during the season.

 Listed below are just some of the Norton’s volunteer programs and opportunities.
-To find out how you can share your talents as a Museum volunteer, contact Diego Gutierrez, Program and Volunteer Coordinator, at (561) 832-5196, x1113, or use the online contact form.
+To find out how you can share your talents as a Museum volunteer, contact Lisa Flynn, Program and Volunteer Coordinator, at (561) 832-5196, x1113, or use the online contact form.

-Docents are specially trained volunteers who enable Museum visitors of all ages to enjoy and learn about the Museum Collection and special exhibitions through age-appropriate, interactive tours.
+Docents are specially trained volunteers who enable Museum visitors of all ages to enjoy the Norton Collection and special exhibitions through age-appropriate, interactive tours.
 You do not need to have an art background to apply for the docent program—we will teach you!
 All you need are excellent communication skills, an enthusiasm for exploring and learning about works of art, and a desire to promote art’s ability to engage, surprise, and illuminate.
-Docent Candidates participate in an 18-month training program before becoming eligible to be a Docent.
+Docent candidates participate in an intense training program, including an initial eight-month training program before becoming eligible to be a Docent.

-The Museum is not currently accepting applications for the Docent Program.
-To learn more about the program, contact Adelia Gregory, Associate Curator of Education.
+To learn more about the program, contact Erica Ando, Associate Curator of Education for Public Programs.

 This program is made possible with support from The Donald and Linda Silpe Endowment for the Continuing Education of Docents and the Mahon Endowment for Docent Education.